CPP Loans: Instant, No Credit Check Options Available

 Before proceeding with a payday loan application, do your due diligence by following these steps:

-• Check for the lender’s provincial payday lending licence.
+• Check the lender’s provincial payday lending licence.
 Under provincial Payday Loans Acts, payday lending businesses must obtain valid payday loan licences.
-Legitimate lenders will prominently display their licences in the provinces they operate in on their websites and as a prompt before borrowers proceed with their application.
+Legitimate lenders will prominently display their licences in the provinces in which they operate on their websites and as a prompt before borrowers proceed with their applications.

-• Check that the lender is following provincial fee regulations.
+• Check if the lender follows provincial fee regulations.
 Get familiar with your province’s payday loan regulations, including how much lenders can charge per $100 borrowed.
 Stay away from lenders who charge more than what’s legally permitted.

 • Compare multiple payday loan providers.
 It may be difficult to gauge the legitimacy of one CPP payday loan website by itself, but you may be able to spot red flags when you look at multiple websites and draw comparisons between them.

 • Be wary of unsolicited phone calls or emails.
-Steer clear of lenders that reach out to you with an attractive loan offer that you need to pay a fee to get.
+Steer clear of lenders that reach out to you with an attractive loan offer that you must pay a fee to get.

 Alternatives to CPP payday loans